 Don’t Miss These 12 Amazing Places to Visit in Finland

-When I told people, I was going to spend three weeks travelling around Finland they seemed shocked.
+When I told people, I was going to spend three weeks traveling around Finland they seemed shocked.
 “Don’t you want to see the rest of Europe” they’d ask.
 Yes, but not on this trip.

 The problem is that they, like many others, see Finland as just two main destinations; Helsinki, and Lapland.
 An expensive city, and northern lights.
 Yet, that isn’t anyone’s wrongdoing, it’s just how untapped Finland still is as a tourist destination.